 GOAL: Improve the local Well-Being Index score from 62.5 to 63.5 by 2022

 The health of our citizens is a reflection of the health of our community.
 Rather than a milestone to be achieved, health requires continuous attention.
 A poor education and income can be a barrier to maintaining good health.
 Transversely, a solid education and income can be undercut by poor health.
 Unfortunately, the health status of Lincolnites, including physical, mental and behavioral health, is affected by increasing rates of chronic disease, rising healthcare costs and instances of abuse and neglect.
 United Way is proud to partner with programs that address these situations and support families’ and children’s overall well-being.

 We all have similar goals in life: a good education, meaningful careers, safety and security, raising healthy families.
 But for some of our family, friends and neighbors these goals are harder to reach.
 We’ve chosen these three areas because they are building blocks.
 If needs are met in all three areas, then opportunities are greatest for a successful, stable life.
 We’ve done our research, and we know that these focuses and the agencies we’ve chosen to fund will allow us to have a greater impact on the future of Lincoln and Lancaster County.

 Educational achievement impacts individuals and communities.
 Communities with educated populations are more productive, more innovative and pay higher salaries.

 - 83% of public high school students graduate.

-- Currently, 82% of Lincoln’s third graders read proficiently.
+- Currently, 85% of Lincoln’s third graders read proficiently.
+This is up from 83% two years ago.
 Students who do not read proficiently by the end of third grade are four times more likely to leave school without a diploma.

-- 62% of LPS graduates enter post-secondary institutions.
+- 63% of Lincoln Public Schools’ graduates enter post-secondary institutions.

-A growing proportion of Lincoln’s population faces real need.
+A substantial proportion of Lincoln’s population faces real need.

 American health is declining quickly and is cause for concern.